Oscar Isaac: Early roles (2005–2010)

-After graduating from Juilliard, Isaac continued to write music and performed in small New York clubs, and played Proteus in Two Gentlemen of Verona (2005) in The Public Theatre.
+After graduating from Juilliard, Isaac continued to write music and performed in small New York clubs, and played Proteus in Two Gentlemen of Verona (2005) in The Public Theater.
 The following year, he portrayed Federico García Lorca in New York City Center's production of Beauty of the Father; David Rooney of Variety remarked that his "injection of wry humor provides welcome levity".
 Also in 2006, he briefly appeared on the television series Law & Order: Criminal Intent, and played Joseph in the biblical epic The Nativity Story, opposite Keisha Castle-Hughes.
 It was the first film to hold its world premiere in the Vatican City.
 Having grown up in a religious family, Isaac believed it was important to portray his character "as human as possible" and approach him like any other role.
 To understand Joseph's background better, he read a book titled The Life and Times of Jesus the Messiah.
 The film received mixed reviews and grossed $46 million against a budget of $35 million.
 A critic for The Abbotsford News wrote that Isaac brought the role "a freshness and vulnerability it usually" lacks.
 Toddy Burton of The Austin Chronicle found Isaac "endearing", yet thought that his character's selfless personality made him seem unreal.